-Earlier this month, the Government of Canada launched the Canada Digital Adoption Program (CDAP), which will provide $4 billion over four years to support up to 160,000 small and medium-sized businesses in launching or improving their online presence.
+In March 2022, the Government of Canada launched the Canada Digital Adoption Program (CDAP).
+Over four years, the program will provide $4 billion to support up to 160,000 small and medium-sized businesses launching or improving their online presence.
 Eligible businesses can apply to access one of two streams:

 - Grow Your Business Online: Provides micro-grants of up to $2,400 to put towards e-commerce opportunities/technology.

 - Boost Your Business Technology: Provides grants of up to $15,000 to cover up to 90% of the eligible costs of hiring a digital advisor.

 Visit the Government of Canada website to learn more about the programs, review eligibility, and apply.